-Question from Blair: I’ve noticed a phenomena when I’m making bitters.
-After I macerate this that or the other in the alcohol, I filter it to remove any sediment, twigs, etc. I then add cooled caramel syrup to lower the proof and give it a nice texture/color.
+Question from Blair: I’ve noticed a phenomenon when I’m making bitters.
+After I macerate this that or the other in the alcohol, I filter it to remove any sediment, twigs, etc. I then add cooled caramel syrup to lower the proof and give it a nice texture/colour.
 After adding and blending the syrup, I start to get some flaky fallout… looks like old fish food or something.
 It seems like something falls out of solution?
 I’m partly curious to know why this happens, partly want to stop it from happening.

 Answer: You are experiencing solubility issues.
-Many organic molecules in the herbs and spices used for bitters are highly are soluble in ethanol, but not water.
+Many organic molecules in the herbs and spices used for bitters are highly soluble in ethanol, but not water.
 When you dilute the alcohol, with water or caramel, after macerating, the concentration of alcohol decreases.
 These organic compounds will come out of solution and either form a haze, precipitate or sediment.
-The same principal applies to the louching of absinthe and pastis.
+The same principle applies to the louching of absinthe and pastis.
 The fish flake thing, it’s called flocculation, where the suspended precipitates decide to get together and have a party in big flakes.